takipipo/stak/implementation.md

     },
     "readat": number | null, // epoch when message was read "expiredat": number, // epoch when message can be safely terminated from persistant storage (max=730d, default=inbox.ttl[type] | inbox.tll[default] | tenant.ttl | 30d)
+    "taxonomy": { // groupping conditioning
+        "category": string, // application's defined key, e.g. use this to derive icon.
+    },
     "message": {
         "title": string,
         "body": string | any // provide any message structure you need.